22.08.06 Tutorial: Ying Nian Wu

 The gold standard for density estimation is Maximum Likelihood Estimation.

 The real world is not counting points in a 2-D space.
-In fact, most data comes with a high-dimensional space, and the number of examples $n$ is always finite.
+In fact, most data comes with a high-dimensional space, and the number of examples n is always finite.
 Thus, we have no access to the ideal continuous space with countable points in each cell, where is usually a high-dimensional cube (a.k.a. hypercube) with points compressively distribute at its surface.
 This problem is generally acknowledged as the curse of dimensionality.

 Given the problem, what could we do?
 The intuitive way is to estimate a function to capture the properties of such probabilistic density.
 We have to parametrize the probabilistic density and try to learn the underlying parameters from finite examples.
 We hope the learned density of the finite examples can generalize to infinite examples.